5373061/Greek-Flow-Analyzer/README_TESTING.md

 # Greek Energy Flow II - Pattern Analysis Testing

-This document provides information on how to run the test scripts for the Greek Energy Flow II pattern analysis integration.
+This document provides information on how to run the test scripts for the Greek Energy Flow II pattern analysis integration, including entry/exit signal generation.

 ## Available Test Scripts

 1. **test_ordinal_pattern_analyzer.py**: Unit tests for the `GreekOrdinalPatternAnalyzer` class and `PatternMetrics` utility.
 2. **test_cross_greek_patterns.py**: Unit tests for the `CrossGreekPatternAnalyzer` class that analyzes relationships between different Greek metrics.
+3. **test_trade_signals.py**: Unit tests for the `TradeSignalGenerator` class that generates entry/exit signals based on patterns.
-3. **test_pattern_integration.py**: Integration tests for the pattern analyzer integration with the pipeline.
+4. **test_pattern_integration.py**: Integration tests for the pattern analyzer integration with the pipeline.
-4. **run_tests.py**: Script to run all tests and generate a report.
+5. **run_tests.py**: Script to run all tests and generate a report.

 ## Running the Tests